soyart/soydepend/README.md

-# soydeps
+# soydepend

-soydeps is a Rust clone of [Go depgraph](https://github.com/soyart/depgraph).
+soydepend is a Rust clone of [Go depgraph](https://github.com/soyart/depgraph).